-The capital gains from the disposition (i.e., the difference between the proceeds from the disposal, redemption, repayment or assignment after deduction of expenses directly related to the disposal, redemption, repayment or assignment and the cost of acquisition) or a cash-settlement (i.e., the cash amount received minus directly related costs and expenses, e.g. the acquisition costs) of the Private Warrants received by a German resident holder of Private Warrants holding the Private Warrants as private assets will be subject to German withholding tax if the Private Warrants are kept or administered in a custodial account with a German Disbursing Agent.
+The capital gains from the disposition (i.e., the difference between the proceeds from the disposal, redemption, repayment or assignment after deduction of expenses directly related to the disposal, redemption, repayment or assignment and the cost of acquisition) or (if applicable pursuant to the warrant agreement underlying the Warrants) a cash settlement (i.e., the cash amount received minus directly related costs and expenses, e.g. the acquisition costs) of the Warrants received by a German resident holder of Warrants holding the Warrants as private assets will be subject to German withholding tax if the Warrants are kept or administered in a custodial account with a German Disbursing Agent.
 The tax rate is 25% (plus a 5.5% solidarity surcharge thereon, resulting in an aggregate rate of 26.375%; plus church tax, if applicable).
 For individual holders who are subject to church tax, the church tax generally has to be withheld by the German Disbursing Agent based on an automatic data access procedure, unless the shareholder has filed a blocking notice (Sperrvermerk) with the Federal Central Tax Office.

-In case the Private Warrants have not been kept or administered in a custodial account with the same German Disbursing Agent since the time of their acquisition, the withholding tax rate will be applied to 30% of the (disposal) proceeds (the so called "Lump Sum Substitute Basis"), unless the current German Disbursing Agent has been notified of the actual acquisition costs of the Private Warrants by the previous German Disbursing Agent or by a statement of a bank or financial services institution from another member state of the European Union or the European Economic Area or from certain other countries (e.g., Switzerland or Andorra).
+In case the Warrants have not been kept or administered in a custodial account with the same German Disbursing Agent since the time of their acquisition, the withholding tax rate will be applied to 30% of the (disposal) proceeds (the so called "Lump Sum Substitute Basis"), unless the current German Disbursing Agent has been notified of the actual acquisition costs of the Warrants by the previous German Disbursing Agent or by a statement of a bank or financial services institution from another member state of the European Union or the European Economic Area or from certain other countries (e.g., Switzerland or Andorra).

-In the event of delivery of Class A Shares upon exercise of the Private Warrants, the tax consequences are not entirely clear under German tax law.
-In principle, the acquisition costs of the Private Warrants plus any additional sum paid upon exercise should be regarded as acquisition costs of the underlying assets received upon physical settlement.
-Subject to the following, no capital gain and no resulting withholding tax will apply from such exercise for delivery of Class A Shares under this assumption.
+In the event of delivery of Class A Shares upon exercise of the Warrants, the tax consequences are not entirely clear under German tax law.
+In principle, the acquisition costs of the Warrants plus any additional sum paid upon exercise should be regarded as acquisition costs of the Class A Shares received upon physical settlement.
+Consequently and subject to the following, no capital gain and no withholding tax may result from such exercise and delivery of Class A Shares upon exercise.
 Withholding tax may in this case only apply to any gain resulting later from the subsequent disposal, redemption or assignment of the Class A Shares received under certain circumstances.
-Please note that the German tax authorities have not confirmed the above treatment for the exercise of U.S. warrants, but only for the exercise of convertible bonds (Wandelschuldverschreibungen, Optionsscheine), wherefore, a residual uncertainty remains regarding its application on the exercise of the Private Warrants.